Meet the Founders

 J.P.
 Gairhan, United States

 J.P.
-Gairhan is a graduate of the University of Arkansas who graduated cum laude with a degree in African and African American studies, history, and political science.
-J.P. has a history of professional service having worked as a congressional intern for U.S. Representative John Lewis and served as an AmeriCorps VISTA member with the Sunflower County Freedom Project.
-J.P. also began training for a Peace Corps assignment in Kathmandu, Nepal before the program was ended prematurely due to the COVID-19 pandemic.
+Gairhan is a graduate of the University of Arkansas who graduated cum laude with a degree in history and African Studies.
+J.P. has a history of professional service as a staff member for Congressman John Lewis, an AmeriCorps VISTA member with the Sunflower County Freedom Project, and as a Project Coordinator for the Emmett Till Interpretive Center.

 In 2022, J.P. served as a Fulbright English teaching assistant in Botswana in the country’s inaugural Fulbright teaching cohort.
-During his nine-month period as an ETA, he lived and worked in Tsabong, a town in the Kalagadi District.
+During his nine-month period as an ETA, he lived and worked in Tsabong, a community in the Kgalagadi District.